markdoc-garden/svelte-renderer/.github/contributing.md

 ### Useful scripts

-This section mainly addresses what scripts are used for, in this repository.
+This section mainly addresses what scripts are used for in this repository.
 You'll find all of them under `package.json/scripts`.

-Scripts prefixed with `app:*` are related to the website for documenting and handling the changes about the package.
+Scripts prefixed with `app:*` are related to the website for documenting and handling the changes regarding the package.
 It lives under `src/routes`.

 ```json5
 {